notinachos/yarns-editor/README.md

 # yarns-editor
-A software MIDI editor for Mutable Insturments Yarns
+A software MIDI editor for Mutable Instruments Yarns

 ## Usage:
 Usage is simple: